acaduke/test/README.md

 - Installs [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) with our own theme
 - Exports the development dir `/home/tradeo/code` via NFS

+Using `vagrant ssh` in the `devops` directory will always drop a shell with the current SSH key identity shared via a socket.
+That means SSH-ing places (like Github) will work without a password.

-When finished starting the VDI image with vagrant you should do the following steps in order to have a fully operational UIApp:
+When finished, connect to the VDI image with the mentioned method above and execute the following steps in order to have a fully operational UIApp:

-- Clone your fork for the `uiapp` and add tradeo upstream
+- Clone your fork for the `uiapp`.
+Add tradeo upstream in the forked repository.
   ```bash
   $ git clone git@github.com:yourusername/uiapp.git
   $ git remote add upstream git@github.com:tradeo/uiapp.git